Azure-Samples/azure-search-performance-testing/README.md

 ## Future enhancements

 * Creation of Container Registry with IaC as part of Terraform script
+* Fully programmatic (CLI) provisioning and execution

 ## Contributing